ericstrobl/RCIT/Updates.md

+# 9/1/18
+-Variables are now transformed component-wise to standard normal distributions rather than standardized to mean 0 variance 1.
+This limits (but does not completely eliminate) the infuence of outliers so that the null distribution can be more accurately estimated.
+Outliers often exist with, for example, multiplicative noise.

 # 6/10/17
 -Added a permutation option to estimate the null (approx="perm").
 May be better for smaller sample sizes, although the permutation doesn't change the fact that non-linear regression is difficult with few samples.